Steve Baxter (entrepreneur)

 Steve Baxter is an Australian investor and entrepreneur.
 He was one of the 'sharks' on the Australian television series Shark Tank.

 Early life

 Steve Baxter was born in the remote town of Cloncurry, Australia, and raised in Emerald in Queensland's Central Highlands Region.
 He moved to Rockhampton and attended North Rockhampton State High School.
 He left school at 15 and joined the army, enlisting in its apprenticeship program.
-There, he became an engineer working in the field of electronics, telecoms and guided weapon systems.
+There, he became an engineer working in the field of electronics, telecoms, and guided weapon systems.

 Career

 Baxter's career in the Australian Army spanned nine years from 1986 to 1995.
-In 1994, at the age of 23, Baxter put his life savings of $11,000 on the line to launch his first start-up, an internet service provider, SE Net from the spare room of his Adelaide home.
-Servicing more than 35,000 customers, SE Net was eventually acquired by OzEmail/UUNet under the stewardship of its founding Director and future Australian Prime Minister, Malcolm Turnbull.
+In 1994, at the age of 23, Baxter put his life savings of $11,000 into his first start-up, an internet service provider, SE Net from the spare room of his Adelaide home.
+With more than 35,000 customers, SE Net was eventually acquired by OzEmail/UUNet under future Australian Prime Minister, Malcolm Turnbull.